zeitdev/pim-community-dev/src/Akeneo/Platform/Bundle/FeatureFlagBundle/README.md

 # FeatureFlagBundle

-Simple, stupid and yet flexible [Feature Flag](https://www.martinfowler.com/articles/feature-toggles.html) system for the Symfony world.
+Simple, stupid and yet flexible Feature Flags system for the Symfony world.
+Please, take 30 minutes to read the tremendous article [Feature Toggles (aka Feature Flags)
+](https://www.martinfowler.com/articles/feature-toggles.html).
+Feature flags are not an easy topic.
+They present great power but come with many burdens.

 TODO: evaluate and describe existing bundles